 Contains affiliate links where I will receive a commission if you make a purchase, at no extra cost to you.

-- Smoker / BBQ (I use a Big Green Egg Kamado BBQ)
+- Smoker / BBQ (I use a Big Green Egg Kamado BBQ) but a pellet grill smokers like the Traeger or Camp Chef are awesome too.

 - Wood Chunks for long smokes: I recommend a combination of Post Oak and Apple wood chunks for brisket.
 Don’t use small wood chips because they will burn up too quickly for this long cook.